zarchri/photocallenge/README.md

 In future implementations I would like to:

 1. Efford onlines courses.
-2. add narrator function for the hearing impaired
+2. add narrator function for the hearing-impaired.
-3. Expand the gallery page with more pictures and different folders with both pictures taken of objects and people on our trips but also pictures of the participants in the courses
+3. Expand the gallery page with more pictures and different folders with both pictures taken of objects and people on our trips but also pictures of the participants in the courses.
-4. Style the homepage more there information about the courses are more clear and conspicuous.
+4. Style the homepage more so that there information about the courses is clearer and conspicuous.